texastribune/lethal-drug-tracker/README.md

 The Texas Tribune's project tracking the state's supply of lethal injection drugs.

-This project was produced and is maintained by [Jolie McCullough](https://github.com/joliesky) using the Texas Tribune's Data Visuals kit.
+This project was produced and maintained by [Jolie McCullough](https://github.com/joliesky) using the Texas Tribune's Data Visuals kit.

+**Note:** This project was sunsetted on September 2023.
+The data was collected through continuous open records requests and updated by [Jolie McCullough](https://github.com/joliesky) through [this Google Doc](https://docs.google.com/document/d/1ZaLM3eoUgLb-4tJCu66fbjQtNZPTL1mueTKfFtb-tgk/edit).
+The final data update was done on June 30, 2023.

 ## Quickstart